Underwood-Inc/idling.app__UI/README.md

   - Each section includes:
     - Pass/Fail/Skip counts
     - Test duration
-    - Detailed failure messages (if any)
+    - Detailed failure messages
-    - Timestamps for creation and updates
+    - Creation and update timestamps

-The test results comment is automatically created or updated on each test run, making it easy to track test status throughout PR iterations.
+  - Comments are recreated (rather than updated) to maintain visibility in the PR activity feed

 #### Test Artifacts